 If you ever wondered how bad drunk driving is in Texas, a study done by Buy Auto Insurance finds that Texas ranks No. 4 among the worst states for drunk driving.

-The study analyzed data from the National Highway Traffic Safety Administration and the U.S. Census Bureau to identify the states with the highest rates of drunk driving traffic rates per capita.
+The study analyzed data from the National Highway Traffic Safety Administration and the U.S. Census Bureau to identify the states with the highest drunk driving traffic rates per capita.
 According to the study, the 10 worst states for drunk driving have an average of 6.8 traffic deaths caused by a drunk driver for every 100,000 residents.
 Of those top 10 states, eight of them are located in the South, and the other two are located in the West.

 The study notes that although the national number of drunk driving traffic deaths declined during their three-year study, three of the 10 worst states actually saw increases in traffic fatalities involving an impaired driver.